sfigg/commercialization-public/docset/manufacture/desktop/siloed-provisioning-packages.md

                     Tells ScanState to ignore all the folders outside the Windows namespace.
 For example, if there is a folder c:\Folder, that folder will be captured when running with /apps (or /apps:+sysdrive) but it will not be captured when running with /apps:-sysdrive.
                     <br/>
-                    Typically you use +sysdrive if you want to capture the entire state of the machine into a single siloed provisioning package; use –sysdrive if you want to capture a single application (or a small group of applications).
+                    Typically you use +sysdrive if you want to capture the entire state of the machine into a single siloed provisioning package; use -sysdrive if you want to capture a single application (or a small group of applications).
                 </p>
                 <p>